COVID-19 pandemic in Nevada

 COVID-19 cases increased following the reopenings, and facial masks were mandated for residents at the end of June 2020.
 Bars in certain counties were closed the following month to help stop the rise in cases, and they gradually reopened over the next few months.
 In September 2020, Sisolak announced that live shows and conventions could resume with reduced attendance.
 Cases began to rise again in October 2020, following a decline in the months prior.
 COVID-19 vaccinations began at the end of 2020, and Sisolak reduced capacity for gatherings and various businesses to help stop the surge in cases.
 His latest measures were gradually eased starting in February 2021.

-Control over COVID-19 restrictions was transferred from the state to individual counties on May 1, 2021, and the mask mandate was briefly eased later that month for fully vaccinated residents.
+Control over COVID-19 restrictions was transferred from the state to individual counties on May 1, 2021, and the mask mandate was briefly eased that month for fully vaccinated residents.
 Cases and hospitalizations increased during mid-2021, due to vaccine hesitancy and the emergence of the SARS-CoV-2 Delta variant, which was more transmissible.
 The SARS-CoV-2 Omicron variant resulted in another surge beginning in December 2021.
 It subsided within a few months, and Sisolak ended the mask mandate in February 2022, amid a decrease in cases and hospitalizations.

 The majority of cases and deaths have occurred in Clark County, which includes the Las Vegas Valley.
 Washoe County, which includes the Reno-Sparks area, is the second most-impacted county.
-As of 1 November 2023, there have been 835,618 cases and 11,417 deaths reported in Nevada, and the state has fully vaccinated 1,782,408 residents.
+As of 1 November 2023, there have been 904,681 cases and 12,176 deaths reported in Nevada, and the state has fully vaccinated 1,818,779 residents.